lem0nSec/KBlast/README.md

 ## Important note
 This tool is still at an early stage of development.
 KBlast is being actively tested on a Windows 10 Pro build 19045 x64 machine.
 Some functionalities support other Windows versions.
 Others don't.
 Since the Windows Kernel is mostly composed of 'opaque' data structures, this tool is likely to trigger bsods at this stage of development if a version other than the one mentioned is used.
 Development of these tools often requires months.
-If you like the idea, please consider supporting me here!
+I hope you understand and appreciate the project and the idea behind!